 Spreading COVID-19 awareness is absolutely necessary.
-But, when does access to the narrative around this disease cross the line – from informing to fuelling fear?
+But, when does access to the narrative around this disease cross the line – from informing to fueling fear?
 One South African family has experienced a sense of the stigma and discrimination directed at those who contract COVID-19.

 The local and global news coverage around COVID-19 is hard to keep up with.
 Daily we hear of increasing global and local cases of the disease and of ever-stricter preventive measures aimed at containment.